Khalil-Zakout/FPL-Scraper/README.md

 **5) View Results:** After running the script, a bar chart displaying player scores will be generated.
 The chart includes data labels and color-coded bars for easy analysis like this.

 ![Example](screenshot.png)

+## Contact
+For any inquiries or feedback, please reach out to zakoutkhalil@gmail.com